 We describe the graphical model selection process, restricting to two-factor interactions.
 We first proceed with the conditional edge exclusion test.
 In this process, we begin with the model including all two-factor interactions.
-The likelihood ratio statistic, G^2 , is calculated for that table, and if the model provides a suitable fit, it serves as the reference model for the rest of the test.
-If it does not provide a suitable G^2 statistic, we must examine the three-factor interaction terms.
-We then remove one of the edges, calculate the G^2 statistic for that model fit, and if the fit is no longer adequete, that edge is added to the list of necessary edges.
-We repeat that process for each two-factor edge, and the result of the unconditional edge exclusion test is the set of edges which were necessary to maintain a good fit.
+We decide if the model provides a suitable fit using the likelihood ratio statistic, $G^2$ .
+If the $G^2$ statistic falls within an acceptable range, it serves as the reference point for the remaining steps in the model selection process.
+If it does not provide a suitable $G^2$ statistic, we must examine the three-factor interaction terms.
+Assuming the $G^2$ statistic for that model fit.
+If the fit is no longer adequate, that edge is added to the list of necessary edges.
+We repeat that process for each two-factor edge, and the result of the unconditional edge exclusion test is the set of edges which were necessary to maintain an acceptable fit according to the $G^2$ statistic.

-We then proceed with the conditional edge inclusion test, which starts with the model obtained from the previous process.
-The G^2 statistic for that model is computed and serves as the reference statistic for the test.
-Each edge that was removed from the model is added back in, and the difference in G^2 is calculated.
-If adding the excluded edge results in a significant change in G^2 , that edge is included in the final model.
-This stepwise process is repeated until we have found all significant edges.
+This resulting model is then built upon using the conditional edge inclusion test.
+The $G^2$ statistic from the unconditional edge exclusion test is computed and serves as the reference statistic for conditional edge inclusion test.
+Each edge that was removed from the model is added back in, one at a time, and the difference in $G^2$ is calculated.
+If adding the excluded edge results in a significant change in $G^2$ , that edge is included in the final model.
+This process is repeated until we have found all significant edges.